 The City Commission has adopted financial policies for operating, capital and debt management.
 Management has made every effort to comply with these policies and we believe that we are in compliance with the adopted policies.
-Annually, a long-range financial plan is presented by the City Manager in the spring.
-This document forecasts the General Fund operations for the next five years and is used to guide the development of the annual operating budget.
+Annually, a financial plan is presented by the City Manager in the spring.
+This document is used to guide the development of the annual operating budget.

-The Capital Improvements Program (CIP) is prepared and presented to the City Commission as part of the annual budget process.
+The Capital Improvements Program (CIP) is prepared and presented to the City Commission (usually a five-year plan) as part of the annual budget process.
 The projects represent the City's long-range plan for facilities, for infrastructure improvements, traffic and pedestrian circulations improvements, and park acquisition and development.